perladvent/perldotcom/content/article/the-perl-ambassador-gabor-szabo.md

 I am not sure if any.
 Well, maybe except of `Perl::Critic`.
-I just noticed that I configured it that it won't allow single-quotes around a string if there is nothing to interpolate in it.So "perl" is bad, 'perl' is good.
+I just noticed that I configured it that it won't allow single-quotes around a string if there is nothing to interpolate in it.
+So "perl" is bad, 'perl' is good.
 I need to relax this.

 I think I hardly ever used the fun features of Perl.
-I almost never use the "do_this and do_that" construct except for the "open or die".
+I almost never use the `do\_this and do\_that` construct except for the `open or die`.
-I hardly use $_ and I think never use it explicitly.
+I hardly use `$_` and I think never use it explicitly.
 Maybe I was never a real Perl programmer :)

 \